A Look at the Equifax Small Business Credit Risk Score

 Equifax is one of the three major consumer credit rating bureaus.
 Dun & Bradstreet and Experian are the other two.

-So, it is now providing business credit evaluations for over 22,000,000 small businesses and corporations.
+So, it is now providing business credit evaluations for tens of millions of small businesses and corporations.
 Hence the idea is to detect early signs of trouble.
 They do so by monitoring key customers, suppliers & partners.

 Equifax’s model is for companies that provide goods and services to small businesses.

 The Equifax Small Business Credit Risk Score, On Balance

 The score was made to enhance risk assessment throughout the account life cycle.
 It does so by predicting the chance of a new or existing small business customer becoming seriously delinquent.
 And that is on supplier accounts.
 It is also for showing if a business will go bankrupt.
 So both are within a 12 month period.

 These credit scores range from 101 – 816.
 So this is with a lower score showing a higher risk for serious delinquency.

 There are also four reason codes.
 So these show top factors that impact the credit score.
 This is for a better understanding of risk.